zphixon/server/README.md

 ## caveats

-- the htpasswd file for dart-or-penny is a little fucky. it needs to be staged manually in the nginx.dir directory. see deploy/nginx.yml
-- the certs are also a little fucky. certbot is annoying in that it persists some data when you create certs.
+- the certs are a little fucky. certbot is annoying in that it persists some data when you create certs.
 - the dop user needs read permissions in the syncthing.data_dir and write perms in syncthing.data_dir/thumbnails